DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-header-row-grouping.md

 # TableHeaderRowGrouping Plugin Reference

 Plugin that extends the table view heading row.
-Renders component that toggles grouping state for a column.
+Renders a component that toggles the grouping state for a column.

 ## User Reference